cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 4

+a

 ****

-## When do you use the toggleClass method?
-(Choose the correct answer).
+## 3. When do you use the toggleClass method?
+(Choose the correct answer). :no_entry:

 Use the method to react to on-click events

 Use the method for handleMouse events.

-### Use the method when adding and removing a class where an specific event occurs or reoccurs.
+Use the method when adding and removing a class where an specific event occurs or reoccurs.

 ****

 :book: UX399 - Unit 4

+c

 ****

-## What is true for the functions after and insertAfter?
+## 4. What is true for the functions after and insertAfter? :no_entry:

 ## (Choose the correct answers).

-### The way the elements are selected is different
+The way the elements are selected is different

 There is no difference in the result.